MSCS General Advising Guide

 While transfer students may receive credit for an MSCS course taken at another institution, these courses often have deficiencies in credit hours.
 These deficiencies must be made up in higher level MSCS coursework at UIC.

 LAS Graduation Requirements

-MSC majors should also consult an LAS advisor consistently in order to discuss progress with the graduation requirements of the College, including:
+MSCS majors should also consult an LAS advisor consistently in order to discuss progress with the graduation requirements of the College, including:

 - LAS General Education Requirements

 - Advanced Hours Requirement

 - Residency Requirements

 - Credit Hour Requirements